Wakoma/Lokal/README.md

 ## Installation Details

 Lokal is installed via ansible.
-Therefore we provide ansible playbook to prepare your remote server and another playbook to handle installation and other operations.
+Therefore we provide ansible playbook to prepare your remote server and another playbook to handle Lokal's services.

 Lokal is composed of services, that are, due to the choice of ansible, hidden in the folder `roles`.
-You can specify which services will be installed for each host  separately by using `services` variable in their `hosts/` file.
+You can specify which services will be installed for each host separately by using `services` variable in their inventory file.
 Simply add the  folder's name into the `services` array.
-The only mandatory services are the `base` services that provide database and monitoring.
+The only mandatory role to be included in your `services` is the `base`.
 All other services are optional.

 The inventory file is the only file you need to edit.
 It lives in `hosts/` folder and is a complete prescription of the future Lokal installation.
 This file contains list of installed services and their configuration.
 There are two example hosts files: `local` and `remote`.
 We recommend naming your hosts files according to the domain of your target server.